hantsy/angularjs-springmvc-sample-boot/README.md

    3. Go to [http://localhost:9000](http://localhost:9000) to test it.
 If you want to explore the REST API docs online, there is a *Swagger UI* configured for visualizing the REST APIs, just go to [http://localhost:9000/swagger-ui.html](http://localhost:9000/swagger-ui.html).

-*The detailed steps will be added in the wiki pages of this project soon.*